00labs/huma-monorepo/0_doc/2.0-docs/products/huma/faqs.md

 While Huma prioritizes safety, DeFi participation carries risks, including:

-- **Smart Contract Risk** – Even with audits, vulnerabilities may exist
+- **Smart Contract Risk**: Even with audits, vulnerabilities may exist.
-- **Slippage / Impermanent Loss** – May occur when using $PST in external DeFi
+- **Slippage / Impermanent Loss*: May occur when using $PST in external DeFi.
-- **Liquidity Risk** – Redemptions may be delayed during peak activity
+- **Liquidity Risk**: Redemptions may be delayed during peak activity.
-- **Regulatory Risk** – Legal changes may affect your ability to participate
+- **Regulatory Risk**: Legal changes may affect your ability to participate.
-- **Credit Risk** – While historically very low, PayFi borrowers may default
+- **Credit Risk**: While historically very low, PayFi borrowers may default.

 Huma mitigates these through: